 - Have a physical commercial location in the State of New Jersey

 - Home-based businesses are not eligible for this round of grant funding.
+A home-based business is a business operated out of a residential property where commercial activity is not zoned to take place.

 - Have been in existence for at least one full year